 An Effective Tool and Method for Gem Identification

-Orangey Red Pastel Pyrope
+Reddish Orange Pastel Pyrope

 Although color and composition of Pastels can be continuous with that of other Pyrope varieties (Malaya, Rhodolite and Color Change), Pastels are among the purest Pyropes, with high magnesium content, low iron content and low manganese content.
 The unique identification parameters established here for gems of this variety are: